 On my podcast a few months ago, I talked about 3 keys to homeschool your children permanently.
 I have been podcasting here, for almost a year now.
-Season 2 is almost complete and I will be moving it from my author website to this one most likely.

 The dynamics have changed a lot due to the state of this world right now.
 Many have been forced to homeschool these days.
 I’ve been homeschooling by choice for over a decade now.